qaware/protocurl/DEVELOPER.md

 # Developer

-Almost all development, except for the execution of `test/suite/test.sh` is based on docker.
-For the execution of the test script, one can use native bash or attempt to use WSL and variations on Windows.
+For development it is recommanded to use the a bash-like Terminal either natively (Linux, Mac) or via MinGW on Windows.

+**Preconditions**

-As for script utilities, one needs `bash`, `jq`, `unzip` and `curl`.
-One also needs to download the protoc binaries for the local development via `release/get-protoc-binaries.sh`.
+* As for script utilities, one needs `bash`, `jq`, `unzip` and `curl`.
+* One also needs to download the protoc binaries for the local development via `release/0-get-protoc-binaries.sh`.

 For development the [local.Dockerfile](src/local.Dockerfile) is used.
+To build the image simply run `source test/suite/setup.sh` and then `buildProtocurl`

 ## Test server